elledienne/beats-and-asounds/server/db/DB-DOCUMENTATION.md

   INNER JOIN venue AS v ON (c.venue_id = v.sk_id);
 ```

+### Mantaining the db
+As i already said in the "inserting data chap"
 ### Handling asynchronousity

 We know that you know, but just to be sure: **all the DB operations are ASYNC**